apache/cordova-docs/docs/en/edge/cordova/compass/parameters/compassHeading.md

 compassHeading
 ==========

-A `CompassHeading` object is returned to the `compassSuccess` callback function when an error occurs.
+A `CompassHeading` object is returned to the `compassSuccess` callback function.

 Properties
 ----------
 - __magneticHeading:__ The heading in degrees from 0 - 359.99 at a single moment in time. _(Number)_
 - __trueHeading:__ The heading relative to the geographic North Pole in degrees 0 - 359.99 at a single moment in time.
-A negative value indicates that the true heading could not be determined.  _(Number)_
+A negative value indicates that the true heading cannot be determined.  _(Number)_
 - __headingAccuracy:__ The deviation in degrees between the reported heading and the true heading. _(Number)_
 - __timestamp:__ The time at which this heading was determined.  _(milliseconds)_

 Description
 -----------

-The `CompassHeading` object is returned to the user through the `compassSuccess` callback function.
+The `CompassHeading` object is returned to the `compassSuccess` callback function.

 Android Quirks
 --------------
-- trueHeading is not supported.
-It will report the same value as magneticHeading
+- `trueHeading` is not supported, but reports the same value as `magneticHeading`
-- headingAccuracy will always be 0 as there is no difference between the magneticHeading and trueHeading on Android.
+- `headingAccuracy` is always 0 because there is no difference between the `magneticHeading` and `trueHeading`.

 iOS Quirks
 ----------

-- trueHeading is only returned when location services are running via `navigator.geolocation.watchLocation()`
+- `trueHeading` is only returned when location services are enabled via `navigator.geolocation.watchLocation()`
-- For iOS > 4 devices, if the device is rotated and the app supports that orientation, the heading values will be reported back with respect to the current orientation.
+- For iOS > 4 devices, heading factors in the device's current orientation, not in reference to its absolute position, for apps that supports that orientation.